varrockbank/yew/README.md

    - flow state: recapping and reflecting on diary entries over a weekly or monthly period
    - data structure: a summary document
-3.workflow: scratchpad
+3.workflow: scratchpads
-   - flow state: need to quickly dump information down before forgetting
+   - flow state: need to dump ephemeral down before forgetting
    - data structure: a cache
 4. workflow: R&D
    - flow state: lots of information that are in flux
    - data structure: a folder of documents and resources